-Affiliated with Spring Hill College, the program is administered by the Archdiocese through its director, Dr. Aidan Licari.
+Affiliated with Spring Hill College, the program is administered by the Archdiocese.
+It is currently being restructured by the Archdiocese and will follow a plan substantially different from what is described in the following section.
 The mailing address for T.I.P.S. is P. O. Box 2405, Mobile, AL 36652; the phone number, (251) 438-6121 or outside Mobile, 1-800-331-8004.
 The T.I.P.S. program is coordinated on campus by the Division of Lifelong Learning in conjunction with the chair of theology.